 - The FWC now conducts tortoise population monitoring on behalf of the permittee in approved circumstances.

 - You must apply for and receive a FWC recipient site permit to establish a recipient site.
-Before applying, contact Katherine Richardson, Gopher Tortoise Program Coordinator, to schedule a pre-application consultation and site visit to determine if your property is eligible.
+Before applying, contact the Gopher Tortoise Program Coordinator to schedule a pre-application consultation and site visit to determine if your property is eligible.
 Properties must be a minimum of 25 acres.

 - Private landowners are encouraged to seek assistance from the Landowner Assistance Program (LAP) if additional habitat management is needed for eligibility.

 - Local governments can apply for Habitat Management Assistance Funding to meet habitat quality permitting requirements for recipient site permits.